The diagnostic and statistical manual of mental disorders classifies the following entities as impulse control disorders:

-Treatment is mainly supportive management since the disease has few/no approved medications to treat it, and physicians have limited experience in the management of the diseases.
-However, some positive results have been seen with local trials.
+Treatment is mainly supportive management since the disease has few or no approved medications to treat it, and physicians have limited experience in the management of the diseases.
+However, some positive results have been seen in the local trials.

 Opioid antagonists to reduce the pleasure associated with repeated engagement in an activity such as stealing and compulsive gambling behavior.

-Techniques such as aversion therapy and systematic desensitization are used.
+Techniques such as aversion therapy and systematic desensitization are also used.

 Self-help groups and peer support